masinde70/TheJourneyToDataScience/README.md

 # The Journey To DataScience and ML Engineering

-## Python Books I am using and for me they are the best out there
+## Python Books I am using and for me, they are the best out there
 I have used different python books but these three books for me stands out as giants
  1. The Python Apprentice
  2. The Python Journeyman